codeigniter4/CodeIgniter4/user_guide_src/source/models/entities.rst

 CSV Casting
 -----------

-If you know you have a array of simple values, encoding them as a serialized or JSON string may be more complex than the original structure.
+If you know you have a flat array of simple values, encoding them as a serialized or JSON string may be more complex than the original structure.
 Casting as Comma-Separated Values (CSV) is a simpler alternative will result in a string that uses less space and is more easily read by humans::